-Logue, D.M., Pitsis, A., Pearce, S. & Chelliah, J. 2017, 'Social enterprise to social value chain: Indigenous entrepreneurship transforming the native food industry in Australia', Journal of Management and Organization.View/Download from: Publisher's site
+Logue, D.M., Pitsis, A., Pearce, S. & Chelliah, J. 2018, 'Social enterprise to social value chain: Indigenous entrepreneurship transforming the native food industry in Australia', Journal of Management and Organization.View/Download from: UTS OPUS or Publisher's site

 Sharon Winsor was not intent on becoming one of Australia's leading female Indigenous entrepreneurs, it was rather unexpected.
 In seeking to escape from an abusive relationship and provide for her family, she turned to her knowledge of native foods and love of 'wild harvesting' from her childhood, to develop a thriving business.
 Her traditional knowledge of harvesting native foods led to the creation of products such as lemon myrtle sweet chilli sauce, Davidson plum syrup, and cosmetics using ingredients such as Kakadu plum, emu oil, lemon myrtle, and wild berry.
 Sharon finds herself in a position where increased opportunities for international expansion demand increased volume and scale from her rural operations, where she is working with Indigenous communities.

 Sharon is faced with three key challenges about the future of Indigiearth:

 1. How can Indigiearth achieve scale while maintaining profitability?

 2. How can Indigiearth protect its competitive advantage in the face of increased local agricultural competition, as Indigenous crops increase in value?